Umuzi-org/tech-department/content/topics/how-to-download-youtube-videos-from-the-terminal/_index.md

 ---
+_db_id: 436
+content_type: topic
+ready: true
 title: How to download youtube videos from the terminal
-ready: true
 ---

 If you have night-time data to use up, and you want to conserve your day-time data then it would be wise to download all your youtube videos at night.